mvarrone/machine-learning-specialization/course_1-sup-ML-reg-classif/week3/07-The problem of overfitting/README.md

 This factor, when there is no regularization applied ($\lambda$=0), does not make any change on every $w_{j}$ parameter.

 But instead, when the regularization is being applied through the lambda $\lambda$ parameter ($\lambda$!=0), it shrinks every $w_{j}$ parameter by making them smaller due to this factor is always a number minor than 1.
 It is minor than 1 because alpha $\alpha$, lambda $\lambda$ and *m* (the amount of training examples) are always positive numbers.
-What I mean is that, in this case, every $w_{j}$ parameter is going to be multiplied by factor which is a number greather than 0 and minor than 1.
-That makes every $w_{j}$ parameter smaller.
+What I mean is that, in this case, every $w_{j}$ parameter is going to be multiplied by factor which is a number greather than 0 and minor than 1 and that is what makes every $w_{j}$ parameter smaller.

 $$w_{j}=w_{j}(1-\alpha\frac{\lambda}{m}) - \alpha \frac{1}{m}\sum\limits_{i = 1}^{m}(f_{w,b}(x^{(i)}) - y^{(i)})x_{j}^{(i)} \text{ for j=1..n}$$